Locations:

 Lymphatic Capillaries

-Lymphatic capillaries are tiny vessels that collect and filter fluid from your body’s cells and tissues.
-They help to maintain blood pressure and volume and prevent fluid buildup.
+Lymphatic capillaries are tiny vessels found in the tissues of most organs in your body.
+They transport and filter lymphatic fluid (lymph) from your body’s cells and tissues.
+Lymph capillaries help to keep consistent blood pressure and volume and prevent fluid buildup.

 Overview